-My friend Niclas from the Seefeld Region Tourist Office invited me to try cross-country skiing.
+My friend Niclas from the Region Seefeld Tourist Office invited me to try cross-country skiing.
 He convinced me to finally try my hand with the long and narrow skis.

 Cross-country skiing in Seefeld is one of the true gems of winter.
 It is not only a fantastic way of staying fit but also one of the best sports to discover the beautiful alpine landscape in Tirol.